 Welcome to Stockton University's MSW Program!
-Stockton's Master of Social Work (MSW) program prepares social workers for specialized practice with diverse individuals, families, and communities.
-Graduates from this program receive a Master's in Social Work (MSW) degree and are prepared to assume professional positions in social agencies, institutions, health facilities, and other organizations.
-With the value base, knowledge, and skills they obtain through their studies, they are prepared to work with diverse individuals, families, and communities in areas of social work practice such as aging, child welfare, families and children, healthcare, or behavioral healthcare.
+Stockton's Master of Social Work (MSW) program prepares social workers for specialized practice with marginalized populations using a social justice lens.
+Graduates from this program receive a Master's in Social Work (MSW) degree and are prepared to assume professional positions in social service agencies, institutions, health facilities, and other organizations.
+With the value base, knowledge, and skills they obtain through their studies, they are prepared to work with marginalized populations using a social justice lens in areas of social work practice such as advocacy, aging, child welfare, families and children, healthcare, substance use, or behavioral healthcare.
 For those who choose to pursue an elective track in Clinical Social Work, Stockton's MSW program prepares graduates for direct clinical practice.